Philosophy, Computing, and Artificial Intelligence

 conjunction.

-A perceptron is an instance of the integrate-and-fire model.
 A neuron receives inputs through synapses.
-The weights correspond to the relative efficiency with which a synapse communicates inputs to the cell body, so some inputs weigh more heavily than others in the computation.
-Since it takes resources for the neuron to fire, the neuron is quiet unless the threshold is crossed.
+The weights represent the efficiency with which a synapse communicates inputs to the cell body.
+This means that some inputs to weigh more heavily than others in the computation.
+The neuron is quiet unless the threshold is crossed.

+The computation in a perceptron is typically expressed mathematically as a dot product of a vector of weights and a vector of inputs.
 The negative of the threshold value is the perceptron's bias, b.
-In these terms, the value of the output activation function for a given set of inputs is 1 if w · x + b > 0 and is 0 otherwise.
+The value of the dot product is 1 if w · x + b > 0 and 0 otherwise.

 Sigmoid Neurons